 As Rosetta Stone aims for its students to understand foreign languages naturally, it increases the difficulty of its teaching from imitating everyday conversations, such as calling a bank, going shopping, or ordering food, to understanding concepts surrounding the dialects.

-Although Rosetta Stone has been on the market for more than 30 years, in the middle of 2023, with similar options such as Duolingo or Lingomelo, the platform is still traditional.
+Although Rosetta Stone has been on the market for more than 30 years, in 2024, with similar options such as Duolingo or Lingomelo, the platform is still traditional.

 We say this because it still needs tools or AI that allow 100% customization of learning paths according to the depth of knowledge the user has.